ilkkanml/TV_Project_Platform/project-bible/05-api-bible.md

 ## Role Guards

-The API should include role guards for:
+The API should include guards for:

 - Admin-only routes
 - Reseller-only routes